nyrxe/cad-with-ai/voxelizer/README.md

 --outdir voxel_out \
 --target-res 128 \ # more makes it hard to run on bad pc --fill # remove this flag to export surface-only and you dont want volume

+Dev notes

+This pipeline does not require watertight meshes for surface voxels; filled voxels use trimesh's fill().

+Per-face color propagation uses trimesh.proximity.ProximityQuery.on_surface (requires rtree).
+If colors are missing, colored outputs are skipped.

+The NPZ stores the index→world affine transform; to get voxel centers in world space, apply it to [i,j,k,1]^T.